IndigoUnited/js-dejavu/test/README.md

 ## Browser ##

-To test directly in the browser, simply run tester.html and select the build you want to test at the too menu.
+To test directly in the browser, simply run tester.html and select the build you want to test at the top menu.